urbit/urbit.org/content/grants/bounties/bitcoin-wallet-maintenance.md

 +++
-title = "Bitcoin Wallet Maintenance" date = 2021-06-17
+title = "Bitcoin Wallet maintenance" date = 2021-06-17
 [taxonomies]
 grant_type = ["bounties"]
 grant_category = ["App Dev: Arvo"]
 [extra]
 image = ""
-description = "Maintain the Urbit Bitcoin Wallet at a high level of useability and also add significant features to it over time." reward = 1 mentor = "~timluc-miptev" assignee = "" id = "" completed = false link = ""
+description = "Help us maintain the Bitcoin Wallet." reward = 3 assignee = ""
+completed = false
+work_request_link = ""
 +++

+# Overview

-The Urbit Bitcoin Wallet has been integrated into the core distribution, and its maintenance is now passing back to the community via the Urbit.org Foundation.
+The Urbit Bitcoin Wallet has been integrated into the core distribution, and its maintenance is now passing back to the community via the Urbit Foundation.

-Our goal is to maintain this product at a high level of useability and also add significant features to it over time.
+Our goal is to maintain this product at a high level of usability and also add significant features to it over time.
 We want usage to become ubiquitous and easy within Urbit, while integrating without outside wallets/signing devices and internal applications.

-If you have strong development skills and are looking for your entry an `impact` within Urbit, this is the project to be on.
-There will likely be multiple people working on these tasks, so feel free to apply.
+If you have strong development skills and are looking to make an impact with your Urbit development, this is the project to be on.
+We'll likely recruit more than one contributor for this role.

-## types of work
+## Types of work

 The below is a non-exhaustive list of the types of work we will need:

 * hardware wallet support
 * progress meters for wallet scanning
 * performance improvements for Bitcoin providers